aarboleda1/Elements-Of-Programming-Interviews/notes.md

 - I did generate all subsets of of size k 15.5 and 15.4 generate the powerset, both were pretty difficult for me.
 Where I got lost was determining with confidence which subsets to generate

+# Grading System
+- This is my own grading system for myself how I assess my capability to solve a problem

+**EASY** = 0, I solved it without any help using optimum time complexity and space complexity.
+I am able to justify every step and different approaches

+**MEDIUM** = 1, Solved but needed some clarification and took a long time to understand the problem.

+**HARD** = 2, Needed help to solve and didn't solve on my own.
+Had to look up answer

+**DIDNT_GET_QUESTION** = 3, Didn't understand the problem.
+Some of these problems are difficult to understand, so sometimes I end up looking at the answer and realize what they weren't asking.
+Hoping this wouldn't happen in a real interview because the interviewer would be able to ask these questions

+WHITE_NINJA = 1
+- Represents a problem in EPI, that given good enough time, a good candidate should be able to solve

+BLACK_NINJA = 2
+- Represents a problem in EPI, that the interviewer isn't expecting the best and most perfect solution, but more of a stress test